-If you are seeking couple of family therapy, you will need to bring all individuals participating in counseling.
+If you are seeking couple or relational therapy, you will need to bring all individuals participating in counseling.
 All clients will need to bring their preferred method of payment to each session.
-For your initial session, it is helpful if you can print and review the Disclosure Statement, Financial Agreement and the Informed Consent forms.
-We will review and sign during the first session.
-In addition, print and complete the Client Information Sheet.
-If you are unable or you forget, I will have copies available for you to complete during our first session.
+For your initial session, it is helpful if you read, complete and submit paperwork that is set to you online.
 Finally, if you have documents from previous mental health treatment that you feel would be helpful to share and discuss, feel free to bring them to our appointment.

 What I have to talk about is very personal.
 How do I know that our conversation will stay private?

-As a licensed therapist, I am legally and ethically bound to keep our conversations and llof your personal information confidential.
+As a licensed therapist, I am legally and ethically bound to keep our conversations and all of your personal information confidential.
 There are exceptions to confidentiality that are outlined in my disclosure statement and will be addressed at our first meeting and throughout therapy, as needed.